-- Unique name: can help you later in open trades to figure it out with trades was created by exactly this instance of Neptune, also these have to be different if you want to use 2 or more instances of the same Neptune (let's say one for H4 and one hor H2).
+- Unique name: can help you later in open trades to figure it out with trades that were created by exactly this instance of Neptune, also these have to be different if you want to use 2 or more instances of the same Neptune (let's say one for H4 and one hor H2).

 - Buy lots/sell lots – in my opinion, a good idea is to start low so make it fixed at 0.01, depending on your account.

-- Trade limit – this is very important as risk managing, 10 trades makes 10x more profit at once but what if price hit 10x stop loss?
+- Trade limit – this is very important as risk managing, 10 trades make 10x more profit at once but what if the price hit 10x stop loss?
 I prefer to set it on like 3 if I set Turbo to “yes” just to be sure my drawdown will be still low during optimisation as the main criteria.

-- News manager/close on news – for now, this is very important cause sometimes leaving the news manager setting on makes memory leak on cTrader and your optimisation will hang and crash after few days or hours.
+- News manager/close on news – for now, this is very important cause sometimes leaving the news manager setting on makes memory leak on cTrader and your optimisation will hang and crash after a few days or hours.
 Because of that, remember to set it off and turn it on when you will use settings live.